leandracay/Epigenome-Regulators/README.md

 Modeling data: Contains all excel spreadsheets or csvs used to run each model, categorized by model structure.
 It also contains all model outputs, and for models included in main figures 4 and 5 it contains time course plots, residual plots, and local and global sensitivity data and results.

 Modeling code: Contains all Python and Jupyter Notebook scripts used to run models and create plots. endpoint-fit.ipynb and endpoint_maker.py were used to run all models.
+CR plots.ipynb was used to generate plots for Figure 4 B and Figure 5 B. Endpointfit - plot only-NEW-bothconditions.ipynb was used to calculate the adj R2, MSE, AIC, and BIC for all models.
+Endpoints scatter plots.ipynb was used to generate plots for Figure 4 C. Parameter heatmap.ipynb was used to generate plots for Figure 4 D and Figure 5 D. LHS.ipynb was used to generate Latin Hypercube Sampled parameter sets for local and global sensitivity analysis.
+Local and Global sensitivity analysis.ipynb was used to complete the local and global sensitivity analyses and to generate plots for Figure 5 E.